Autonomy Instead of Waiting: How Ukraine Is Restructuring Its Energy Supply During the War

 Who is eligible for state assistance and what kind of assistance is available

-According to Svyrydenko, this is an energy support program for sole proprietors in groups 2–3 who work in socially important areas.
+According to Svyrydenko, this refers to an energy support program for sole proprietors in Groups 2–3 who operate in socially important sectors.

 Entrepreneurs can receive:

-- funds to ensure autonomous operation during power outages;
+• funds intended to ensure autonomous operation during power outages;

-- Applications can be submitted via the “Dія” app.
+• applications can be submitted via the “Diya” app.

 Loans for generators: how the mechanism works

-At the same time , a credit instrument is available under the “Affordable Loans 5-7-9” program .
+A loan program is also available under the “Affordable Loans 5–7–9” initiative .
 According to government data:

-- loans are provided at 0% per annum;
+• loans are provided at 0% annual interest;

-The government expects that this will allow businesses to switch to autonomous power sources more quickly without a significant financial burden.
+The government expects this to enable businesses to transition to autonomous power sources more quickly without a significant financial burden.

 “SvitloDom”: a separate program for apartment buildings

-Separately, the government has launched the SvitloDim program, aimed at supporting condominiums and apartment buildings.
+Separately, the government has launched the “SvitloDom” program, aimed at supporting homeowners’ associations and apartment buildings.

 Under this program, the state provides:

-- for the purchase of generators and other energy equipment;
+• for the purchase of generators and other power equipment;

-Svyrydenko emphasizes that “SvitloDom” can be combined with other energy modernization programs, in particular:
+Svyrydenko emphasizes that “SvitloDom” can be combined with other energy modernization programs, specifically:

 Why is this happening right now?

-The launch and scaling of the programs is taking place against the backdrop of a deteriorating situation in the energy sector.
+The launch and scaling of these programs are taking place against the backdrop of a deteriorating situation in the energy sector.

 As of the morning of February 4, due to hostilities and shelling of energy infrastructure:

-- consumers in Donetsk, Sumy, Dnipropetrovsk, Kherson, Chernihiv, and Zaporizhzhia regions are without power;
+• consumers in the Donetsk, Sumy, Dnipropetrovsk, Kherson, Chernihiv, and Zaporizhzhia regions are without power;

-- more than 1,100 apartment buildings in several districts of Kyiv are without heating.
+• in Kyiv, more than 1,100 apartment buildings in several districts are without heating.

-This was announced by President Volodymyr Zelenskyy following a conference call on the energy emergency.
+President Volodymyr Zelenskyy announced this following a conference call regarding the energy emergency.

-The government has already allocated UAH 800 million for the first stage of financing the “SvitloDom” program.
-Applications for “SvitloDom” are now being accepted in the “Dія” app.
+The government has already allocated 800 million hryvnias for the first phase of funding for the “SvitloDom” program.
+Applications for “SvitloDom” are now being accepted via the “Diya” app.